brianspiering/quotes_from_others/README.md

 “The difference between theory and practice is always greater in practice than it is in theory.”
 — Unknown

-"A little bit of slope makes up for a lot of y-intercept"
+"A little bit of slope makes up for a lot of y-intercept."
 — John Ousterhout [source](https://gist.github.com/gtallen1187/e83ed02eac6cc8d7e185)

 "I'm here to help - if my help's not appreciated then lotsa luck, gentlemen."